chtenb/boolean-width/README.md

 boolean-width related things on undirected graphs.
 Developed for `Python 3.4+` in combination with Cython.
-Warning: since developing this code has been an ongoing process throughout my thesis time, the code may be inconsistent or broken.
+Warning: since developing this code has been an ongoing process throughout my thesis time, some parts of the code may be inconsistent or broken.
 However, the code is free to explore and use as a starting base for developing your own code.

 Related publications: